-Every Traveler from other Nationals admires Japanese Travelers who are traveling to Tibet and China because Japanese Passport holders will have 15 days free visa in China including Tibet so that makes it much much easier for Japanese Travelers to travel Tibet.
+Every Traveler from other Nationals admires Japanese Travelers who are traveling to Tibet and China because Japanese Passport holders will have 15 days free visa in China including Tibet so that makes it much much easier for Japanese Travelers to travel to Tibet.

-We do wish Japanese Travelers get 30 days free visa in future so Japanese Travelers can travel to Mount Kailash, which takes around 20 days in total including the days of flight from Japan to China and to Tibet.
+We do wish Japanese Travelers get 30 days free visa in the future so Japanese Travelers can travel to Mount Kailash, which takes around 20 days in total including the days of flight from Japan to China and to Tibet.

 Tibet Travelers have arranged tours for Travelers from Japan and we are delighted to welcome all the Japanese Travelers to travel to Tibet.

 Japan is one of the Nations where Buddhism is the main religion, we Tibetans have also heard the greatness of Zen Buddhism teachings.